WoldringLabMSU/Computational-Stability/NavigatingFoldX_README.txt

  1600 MHz DDR3 Mid 2012 MacBook Pro:
  	(RepairPDB) took ~1.5 minutes

- - For a 58 Residue protein (1H0T_WT.pdb) on a computing cluster requesting 2000Gb*
- for one Node, one task per node, and one CPU per task:
+ - For a 58 Residue protein (1H0T_WT.pdb) on a computing cluster using MaxRSS below 5 Gb* for one Node, one task per node, and one CPU per task:
 	(PositionScan; 13 positions each mutated to all 20 amino acids) took ~13.5 minutes
-	* - This is not a recommendation when performing PositionScan and was only used for convenience
+	* - This is not a recommendation when performing PositionScan